MetPX/sarracenia/doc/Dev.rst

 - `Admin.rst <Admin.rst>`_ (an Admininistrator´s Guide.)

 When there are new sections, they should likely start out in design/ and after review, graduate into the main documentation.

+The french documentation has the same file names as the English, but it placed under the fr/ sub-directory.
+It's easiest if the documentation is produced in both languages at once.
+At least use an auto translation too (such as www.deepl.com) to provide a starting point. (and same procedure in reverse for francophones.)

 Development